 On-page SEO, off-page SEO, and technical SEO can be thought of as three pillars of organic search engine optimization.
-Out of the three, technical SEO can feel like the forgotten sibling, most likely because it’s the trickiest to master.
-However, with the competition in search results now, us marketers cannot afford to shy away from the challenges of technical SEO—having a site that is crawlable, fast, and secure has never been more essential to ensure your site performs well in search engines.
+Out of the three, technical SEO is most often ignored, most likely because it’s the trickiest to master.
+However, with the competition in search results now, marketers cannot afford to shy away from the challenges of technical SEO—having a site that is crawlable, fast, and secure has never been more essential to ensure your site performs well and ranks well in search engines.

 Because technical SEO is such a vast topic (and growing), this piece won’t cover everything required for a full technical SEO audit.
 However, it will address six fundamental aspects of technical SEO that you should be looking at to improve your website’s performance and keep it effective and healthy.
 Once you’ve got these six bases covered, you can move on to more advanced technical SEO strategies.